Due Friday, September 24 at 11:59 pm Pacific

 Step 5) Read course policies (Syllabus and Honor Code)

 Please read the handouts on the website that detail the course policies for the syllabus and Honor Code.
 We want to ensure that you know what to expect from us and what we will expect from you.
 If you have any questions or concerns about the course policies, make a post on Ed or via private email to clarify or resolve issues before choosing to enroll.

 Step 6) Submit

-Once you've finished everything, fill out the form at the following URL:
+Once you've finished everything, fill out this form: